kostyafarber/kostyafarber.github.io/docs/_projects/2023-05-06-front-end-gallery.md

 ---
-title: Collection of design related items.
+title: Collection of Design Related Items.
 layout: projects
 subtitle: Some designs I've produced over the years
 description: A data science project that explores the Sydney property market across different suburbs using a dataset from Kaggle.